g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 It is plausible to me that [something more than 8%](https://dailynous.com/2016/04/26/were-historys-so-called-greatest-philosophers-all-that-great/) of the best philosophy ever done is happening now, and I want it represented.

+I am very struck by the Bitter Lesson, the overturning of a few (scientific) fields in just 10 years: the relevant point is that human priors and concepts ended up being mostly inferior to those learned directly from data. ("Every time I fire a linguist...")
+Whether this transfers to the humanities is far from obvious but you might at least worry.
+But the lesson bears on human rationalists who aren't using machines as well.

 Finally my morals drive me out into the world.
 I teach, and while I think that's a morally significant act it is mostly instead part of my own flourishing.
 My life would feel like a failure if it was all I did.